thePeras/LDTS_Flappy_Tiger/docs/README.md

 #### Menu Controllers

-Menu controllers had a similiar problem.
+Menu controllers had a similar problem.
 All of them resumed in the same code, which was to handle the user input, but in different ways.
 In adition to that, every menu has the possibility to mute sounds and music, and the code to handle that feature was duplicated in all these controllers.
 Again, to solve this problem we use the *extract superclass* technique.
 We created a MenuController class that is responsible for handling the user input and the mute buttons.
 The menus' controllers now extend the MenuController class and override the optionSelected method to handle the menu specific input.
 In adition to that, we also use *extract interface* technique to create a interface that is implemented by the menus' controllers.